Structural Crack Injection Epoxy.

-Uses: Restore monolithic integrity to cracked structural elements by injecting an epoxy compound into cracked to fill and “weld” it back together.
-Seals foundations and below grade walls against water seepage.
+Uses: Restore monolithic integrity to cracked structural elements by injecting Abojet into the crack to fill and “weld” it back together.
+Seals foundations and below-grade walls against water seepage.
 The Abojet series of resins is most commonly used in the restoration of load-bearing walls such as foundations, retaining walls, abutments, swimming pools, dams, decks, silos, bridge piers, columns, domes, concrete pipes, and tanks.

-The Abojet Crack Injection Process: The Abojet system consists of a resin and hardener packages in a single cartridge.
-When the barrier separating them is plunged, they begin to harden.
-Injected into a crack or cavity, it hardens within minutes or longer depending on temperature.
+The Abojet Crack Injection Process: The Abojet system consists of a resin and hardener packaged in a single cartridge.
+When the barrier separating them is plunged, the mixture begins to harden.
+Injected into a crack or cavity, it hardens quickly, filling the cavity and joining the two sides back together.
 The hardened system is dimensionally stable and virtually shrink-free.

 Technical Characteristics: Each 10 fluid ounce cartridge fills 18 cubic inches.
 Cartridges include plunger and nozzle.
 Empty caulking tubes are sold separately for quart and gallon volume packaging.
 Color: gray.